GeekFlix/GeekFlix/README.md

 You can test the backend of the application through Postman [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/54461e24112078016bdc)

+For more information about the backend code, visit [Backend](https://github.com/GeekFlix/WMO)

 ## 🚀 Future Scope <a name = "future_scope"></a>

-In future web updates, more funcionalities will be added.....
+In future web updates, more funcionalities will be added such as streaming TV content and series, a design that offers a better browsing experience for the user ...

 ## 🏁 Getting Started <a name = "getting_started"></a>